braze-inc/braze-docs/_docs/_help/help_articles/api/delete_user.md

 ## Multiple profiles with a shared email address

-Let's say you have multiple user profiles that share the same email address.
+Let's say you want to merge multiple user profiles that share the same email address.

 To merge these user profiles: